Switzerland begins historic repatriation effort over coronavirus

 “We will continue to increase the rhythm of these flights,” Lenz said, adding that the operation could represent the ‘biggest repatriation action’ in the country’s recent history.

 Some 15,000 registered Swiss travellers are currently abroad, many of them in “remote” locations, according to Lenz.
 The government has called on all travellers to come home as soon as possible due to global disruptions caused by the coronavirus outbreak.
 The foreign ministry, meanwhile, has asked travellers to register with the Travel Admin Appexternal link, where they can submit their name, contact number, and place of stay.
-An additional about 7,500 registered over the weekend, Lenz said.
+An additional about 7,500 registered citizens over the weekend, Lenz said.

 Asked about the priority that will be given to the people allowed on board such flights, Lenz said that Swiss travellers will be given first priority, followed by Swiss citizens living abroad, then citizens of ‘neighbouring countries’, and finally citizens of European countries.